 Note: both developers contributing a driver and users using an existing driver for device not previously documented as supported by it, are welcome to report new data for the Devices Dumps Library (DDL) mentioned above.
-Best of all such "data dump" reports can be prepared by the ./tools/nut-ddl-dump.sh script from the main NUT codebase, and reported on the NUT mailing list or via NUT issues on GitHub or as a pull request against link:https://github.com/networkupstools/nut-ddl following the naming and other rules described in the DDL documentation page.
+Best of all such "data dump" reports can be prepared by the ./tools/nut-ddl-dump.sh script from the main NUT codebase, and reported on the NUT mailing list or via NUT issues on GitHub or as a pull request against the NUT Devices Dumps Library following the naming and other rules described in the DDL documentation page.